benabub/algomanim/examples/README.md

 ```

 This will create an `algomanim/` folder with the `examples/` directory inside it.
-Make sure to run the example scripts from within this cloned folder, and that your Python environment has algomanim installed.

 > **Note:**
 > You do not actually need the entire repository for running examples — only the `examples/` folder is required.